 Most people have a Pair of Shoes that they love.
 They wear their Favourite pair of High Heels or Flip-Flops every chance they can get.
 However, even though you love the look, your Feet may not share your enthusiasm.
 Some Shoes can cause Severe Foot Damage such as Hammertoe, Nerve Damage or Back Problems.
 You want to stay on your Feet as long as possible.
 So, here is a list of 7 Shoes that you should avoid.

-A Narrow Point on your Shoe may look fashionable, but can cause Problems to the Structure of your Feet.
+A Narrow Point on your Shoe may look fashionable but can cause Problems to the Structure of your Feet.
 Squeezing the Tip of your Toes together may cause Blisters, Hammertoe or Bunions.
 In extreme cases, Pointy-Toe Shoes may lead to Neuroma, which is an Inflammation of the Nerve between Toes.
-Most of the time, the Neuroma occurs in between the Second and Third Toes, but could affect any Toe.
-Conservative Treatment for Neuromas will include Custom-Made Foot Orthotics, Physical Therapy and Therapeutic Laser.
-Agressive Therapy may include Corticosteroid Injections and Surgery, as a last resort.
+Most of the time, the Neuroma occurs in between the Second and Third Toes but could affect any Toe.
+Conservative Treatment for Neuromas will include Custom-Made Foot Orthotics, Physical Therapy, and Therapeutic Laser.
+Aggressive Therapy may include Corticosteroid Injections and Surgery, as a last resort.
 To avoid these Symptoms wear Shoes with Wider Toe Boxes.

 It’s no secret that High Heels Hurt your Feet.
 After a few hours of Walking in them, you can Feel the Pain.
 The Higher you Raise your Foot, the more Pressure you put on the Ball of your Foot.
 If you wear High Heels for too long, the Pressure from the Heel will start to wear down the Fat on the Ball of your Foot causing Metatarsalgia (Pain in the Ball of the Foot).
 High Heels also Misalign your Ankle forcing your Hips and Knees forward.
 To compensate for the Misalignment, most women Arch their back which increases Pressure throughout your Back.
 In total, High Heels could cause the following Complications: Ankle Sprains, Neuromas, Pinched Nerves, Midfoot Fractures, Hypertension, Back and Knee Pain and Hammertoes.
 Pain isn’t the only way to tell if your High Heels are causing Damage.
 As a rule of thumb, avoid wearing any Heel over Two Inches Regularly.
 Save your High Heels for a special event.
 You may also want to try a Gel Cushion to Relieve Pressure.